Summation and the Poisson formula: Introduction

-All this does not cover the Riemann zeta function; here we require the sum of the series for $z=1$.
-With $f,F_f$ as in thm. \ref{tcon1prop} , it would be natural to obtain the `value' of $\sum{0\neq n\in\Z^k}f(n)$ by evaluating the limit $\underset{z\to 1}{\lim}F_f(0,z)$, but this limit does not exist in general.
+With $f$ and $F_f$ as in Theorem \ref{tcon1prop} , it would be natural to obtain the `value' of $\sum{0\neq n\in\Z^k}f(n)$ by evaluating the limit $\underset{z\to 1}{\lim}F_f(0,z)$, but this limit does not exist in general.
 However this problem can be resolved algebraically in the following manner.